 Singapore South Korea call for innovative projects

-The national funding bodies from Singapore – Enterprise Singapore (ESG) and South Korea – Korea Institute for Advancement of Technology (KIAT) have allocated funding for organisations collaborating on international R&D projects.
+The national funding bodies from Singapore – Enterprise Singapore (EnterpriseSG) and South Korea – Korea Institute for Advancement of Technology (KIAT) have allocated funding for organisations collaborating on international R&D projects.

 - 01 JUN 2022 Call opens